The Polaris RANGER EV is powered by eight 12-volt batteries. The batteries are located under the rearmost seat.

 - Inspect the charging cord and extension cord for cracks, loose connections and frayed wiring.
 Replace any damaged components promptly.

-- Always connect the vehicle charger to the extension cord first and then plug the cord into a wall receptacle.
+- Always connect the vehicle charger to the extension cord first.
+Then plug the cord into a wall receptacle (outlet).

 - Make sure the charger uses a dedicated circuit to prevent overloading.
 If charging multiple vehicles, each vehicle should use a dedicated circuit.
 The vehicle should be plugged into a dedicated 120 volt AC outlet with a minimum of a 15-amp circuit breaker.
 If using a power cord that has a Ground Fault Interrupter (GFI) on it, do not plug it into a GFI wall socket.
 If using a GFI wall socket, use a cord without GFI.
 Only one GFI is recommended.